 The Company accounts for income taxes using the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the consolidated financial statements or in its tax returns.
-Deferred tax assets and liabilities are determined on the basis of the differences between the consolidated financial statements and tax basis of assets and liabilities substantively enacted tax rates in effect for the year in which the differences are expected to reverse.
+Deferred tax assets and liabilities substantively enacted tax rates in effect for the year in which the differences are expected to reverse.
 Changes in deferred tax assets and liabilities are recorded in the provision for income taxes.
-The Company assesses the likelihood that deferred tax assets will be recovered in the future to the extent management believes, based upon the weight of available evidence, that it is more likely than not that all or a portion of the deferred tax assets will not be realized, a valuation allowance is established through a charge to income tax expense.
-Potential for recovery of deferred tax assets is evaluated by estimating the future taxable profits expected and considering prudent and feasible tax planning strategies.
+The Company assesses the likelihood that deferred tax assets will be recovered in the future to the extent management believes, based upon the weight of available evidence, that it is more likely than not that all or a portion of the deferred tax assets is evaluated by estimating the future taxable profits expected and considering prudent and feasible tax planning strategies.

 The Company accounts for uncertainty in income taxes in the consolidated financial statements by applying a two-step process to determine the amount of tax benefit to be recognized.
 First, the tax position must be evaluated to determine the likelihood that it will be sustained upon external examination by the taxing authorities.
 If the tax position is deemed more-likely-than-not to be sustained, the tax position is then assessed as the amount of benefit to recognize in the consolidated financial statements.
 The amount of benefits that may be used is the largest amount that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The provision for income taxes includes the effects of any resulting tax reserves, or unrecognized tax benefits, that are considered appropriate, as well as the related net interest and penalties.
-As of December 31, 2018 and 2019, the Company has not identified any uncertain tax positions.
+As of December 31, 2020 and 2019, the Company has not identified any uncertain tax positions.

 The Company recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations and comprehensive loss.
-As of December 31, 2018 and 2019 no accrued interest or penalties are included on the related tax liability line in the consolidated balance sheets.
+As of December 31, 2020 and 2019 no accrued interest or penalties are included on the related tax liability line in the consolidated balance sheets.